Can Wharton Revoke Trump’s Economics Degree Now?

 But worse is that everything we have heard about the pending deal suggests that while it may include big promises from the Chinese to buy U.S. products (which are seldom delivered upon), and some market opening (in the financial sector for example), it will not deal in a meaningful way with the real long-term problems in the U.S.-China relationship centered on trade in technology and services, IP protection, and investment rules in these areas.

 Further, it is rumored it will include a dispute resolution mechanism which will be bilateral.
-That means China and the US will promise to work out future disputes between each other, by-passing and thus weakening vital multilateral mechanisms like the WTO and increasing the likeiihood of future tit-for-tat trade spats in the future.
+That means China and the U.S. will promise to work out future disputes between each other, by-passing and thus weakening vital multilateral mechanisms like the WTO and increasing the likelihood of future tit-for-tat trade spats in the future.

 All of which is to say: WTF, Wharton?